rsdlt/rsdlt.github.io/_posts/2022-09-17-rust-use-newtype-pattern-display-trait-array-generics.md

   alt: Photo by Faris Mohammed via Unsplash
 ---

+> **Edit:** In the original post I said that the *PartialEq* trait bound was required in the generic *Display* function implementation; however, if the last element of the array is the same as its predecessor then the function will not print properly.
+Thanks to [korrat] for letting me know and for the recommendation to use *std::ptr::eq* instead.
+{: .prompt-info }

 Probably one of the first things that someone does when learning a new programming language is to implement the famous `"Hello, world!"` message, which in the case of [Rust] comes with the boilerplate code via the `cargo new` command:

 ```rust